 How to write terms and conditions and what to include

-Create a separate page for the terms and conditions, making the list clear to understand.
+Create a separate page for the terms and conditions, making a list clear to understand.

 Shopify has created a terms and conditions generator to protect the company.
 The terms and conditions should be displayed in a visible place on the website, making it the first thing shoppers see.
-Giving them a deeper understanding of what the store has to offer.
+They are giving them a deeper understanding of what the store offers.

-Protecting your website is the number one priority, giving the customers a clear descriptive list of the company’s terms and conditions.
-When creating the terms and conditions page, make sure not to provide false information, and live up to promises made so there is no conflict.
+Protecting your website is the number one priority, giving the customers a clear, descriptive list of the company’s terms and conditions.
+When creating the terms and conditions page, ensure not to provide false information and live up to promises to avoid conflict.